E-Emad/devops-bootcamp/Module_15-Configuration_management_with_Ansible/README.md

 **Automate K8s deployment**

 1. Create EKS cluster with Terraform

+- switch to `terraform/project-3-deploy-eks-cluster` branch and run `terraform apply` to provision EKS cluster on AWS

 2. Write Ansible Play to deploy application in a new K8s namespace